- The rehabilitation benchmarking initiative

 The AROC clinical datasets have evolved through consultation with rehabilitation providers and representatives of peak organisations from across Australia and New Zealand.
 Where possible, National Health Data Dictionary definitions have been used.

-In July 2012 the AROC version 4 clinical dataset was released following the review and further update of both the inpatient clinical dataset and ambulatory clinical dataset.
-The AROC Version 4 clinical dataset comprises a “bank” of data items.
-The “bank” holds data items pertaining to episodes of rehabilitation care, grouped into 6 pathways (models of care); 3 in-patient (admitted) and 3 ambulatory (non admitted):
+The AROC version 4 clinical dataset was released in July 2012 following review and update.
+The AROC Version 4 clinical dataset comprises a “bank” of data items pertaining to episodes of rehabilitation care.
+The three inpatient (admitted) pathways (models of care) are:

 The AROC version 4 clinical data dictionaries provide information about each of the data items in the AROC data bank.